datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 - URL of the dataset: text
 - Description (optional): text
 - Data format (optional): text
-- Availability (optional): text
+- Availability (optional): text, one of: "public", "private", "controlled"
-- License (optional): text
+- License (optional): text, describe the license under which the data can be used
-- keywords (optional): text
+- Keywords (optional): list of texts
-- contact person (optional): person reference (cf. below)
+- Contact person (optional): person reference (cf. below)

+The availability-element, if present, should reflect whether the dataset is publicly available ("public"), not available ("private"), or only available after requesting access ("controlled").
+In the latter case, contact person information should be provided and the contact person should be contacted for access.

 ### Person
 These are the elements that comprise the person-element:

-- First name of person: text
+- First name: text
-- Last name of person: text
+- Last name: text
-- Internal ID (optional): text (can be used to refer to a person within MAS, cf. Person-reference)
+- ID (optional): text, an internal ID that can be used to refer to a person within MAS (cf. Person-reference)
 - Title (optional): text
 - Affiliation (optional): text
-- Role in the study (optional): text
+- Role (optional): text, the role of the person with the context of the study
 - Email (optional): text
+- ORCID ID (optional): text
 - Additional contact information (optional): text

 ### Publication
 These are the elements that comprise the publication-element:

-- Authors: a list of person references (cf. below)
+- Authors: list of person references (cf. below)
-- Title: the title of the publication
+- Title: text, the title of the publication
+- Date: text, date of the publication
-- DOI (optional): the digital object identifier of the publication
+- DOI (optional): text, the digital object identifier of the publication
-- Publication (optional): the name of the publication
+- Publication (optional): text, the name of the publication
-- Series (optional): the series number of the publication
+- Series (optional): integer, the series number of the publication
-- Volume (optional): the volume number of the publication
+- Volume (optional): integer, the volume number of the publication
-- Pages (optional): pages on which the publication appeared
+- Pages (optional): text, pages on which the publication appeared
-- Publisher (optional): who published pf the publication
+- Publisher (optional): text, entity that published the publication
-- Date (optional): date of the publication

 ### Person Reference
-Person references are used in the study-element, the dataset-element and in the publication element.
-They reference persons that are contained in the persons-list of the study-element.
-That means, person information is kept at a single place in MAS, i.e. in the persons list of the study element.
-Other places in MAS the require person information just refer to entries in this list.
+Person references are used in the Study-element, the Dataset-element and in the Publication-element.
+They reference persons that are contained in the persons-list of the Study-element.
+That means, person information is kept at a single place in MAS, i.e. in the persons list of the Study-element.
+Other places in MAS that require person information just refer to entries in this list.

 Entries in the persons list are referred to either by first and last name, or by an identifier.
-That is what the identifier entry in a person-element is used for.
-You can assign a unique (within the scope of the metadata file) value, for example: "dr.who",  and use this to refer to a person later.
+That is what the id property in a person-element is used for.
+You can assign a unique (within the scope of the metadata file) value, for example: "person-1",  and use this to refer to this person later.
+The ID-element can also be use to disambiguate persons that have the same first and last name.

-Since there are two way to reference a person (either by first and last name, or by the internal ID), a person reference can be either of the following elements:
+Since there are two ways to reference a person (either by first and last name, or by their ID), a person reference can be either of the following elements:

 - First name: text
 - Last name: text